-Model Capital Management LLC (“MCM”) is an independent SEC-registered investment advisor, and is based in Boston.
+Model Capital Management LLC (“MCM”) is an independent SEC-registered investment advisor, and is based in Wellesley, MA.
 Utilizing its fundamental, forward-looking approach to asset allocation, MCM provides asset management services that help other advisors implement its dynamic investment strategies (collectively “MCM’s Strategies”) designed to attempt to reduce significant downside risk.
-MCM is available to advisors on AssetMark, Envestnet, and other SMA/UMA platforms, but is not affiliated with those firms.
+MCM is available to advisors on AssetMark, Envestnet, SMArtX and other SMA/UMA platforms, but is not affiliated with those firms.
 MCM implements the its investment strategies using primarily ETFs or other broad-based index financial instruments.
-Model Capital Services is a division of Model Capital Management LLC.

-Actual performance is presented for MCM’s Strategies since their respective inception dates that can be found in each strategy’s Fact Sheet.
-Performance figures presented are net of trading costs and of MCM’s maximum investment management fee of 0.50%.
+Actual performance is presented for MCM’s Strategies since their respective inception dates.
+Performance figures presented are net of trading costs and of MCM’s maximum investment management fee.
 Past performance is not a guarantee of future returns.

 MCM claims compliance with the Global Investment Performance Standards (GIPS®).
-MCM’s performance has been independently verified for the periods Jan 1, 2014 through December 31, 2017.
+MCM’s performance has been independently verified for the periods Jan 1, 2014 through December 31, 2018.
 The verification reports are available upon request.
-For periods prior to Jan 1 2014, model performance, or simulated back-tested performance for respective MCM’s Strategy, is presented.

 Investment results are time-weighted performance calculations representing total return.
 Monthly geometric linking of performance results is used to calculate annual returns.
 All realized and unrealized capital gains and losses as well as all dividends and interest from investments and cash balances are included on return calculation.